 Any of these signals require either reducing acquisition costs or increasing customer lifetime value — or both simultaneously.

 CAC is not constant throughout the year.
-Ad competition drives significant swings that affect every ecommerce brand running paid campaigns.
+According to Triple Whale's seasonal data, ad competition drives significant swings that affect every ecommerce brand running paid campaigns.

 Black Friday / Cyber Monday